AmitTwito/ConfigurationCreatorApp/README.md

 - The application works on python 3.6.8.
 - Used flask and pywebview to display the web application inside a normal window and not a browser.
 - The app cannot select a report background image and get its path as it is not possible (web application), so it will get the name of the image and put it in the textbox.

+## The App

+A simple web-based application written in python using flask, that gives the user options for setting a configuration and then saves the configurations into a ```config.yaml``` file.

 ## How to run